[ Updated Jun 13, 2023 ]

 Demographic data can be acquired in two ways.
 Ask for relevant data in sign up forms and nudge customers to update their details every now and again.
 Second, tune into clues such as the operating system your customers use (iOS users are more likely to spend more than Android users) and their browsing and spending habits on your website.
 A web analytics tool such as Google Analytics should also help you get this data.

-Editor’s note: If you’d rather play with your segmentation data in Google Sheets or Excel, you can now get a free 14-day trial of Supermetrics.
+Editor’s note: If you’d rather play with your segmentation data and other ecommerce analytics data in Google Sheets or Excel, you can now get a free 14-day trial of Supermetrics.

 Once you’ve created your demographic segments, push relevant promotions to your customers on special occasions (like Father’s Day or Women’s Day), when new products are launched, and when you have a big sale coming up.